jk-jeon/dragonbox/README.md

 The following benchmark result is obtained using Milo's dtoa benchmark framework ([https://github.com/miloyip/dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark)).
 The complete source code for the benchmark below is available [here](https://github.com/jk-jeon/dtoa-benchmark).

 ![corei7_7700hq@2.80_win64_vc2019_randomdigit_time](other_files/milo_benchmark.png)

+The red line at the bottom is the performance of Dragonbox with the full cache table, and the deep blue line above the purple line is the performance of Dragonbox with the compressed cache table.

 There is also a benchmark done by myself (top: benchmark for ````float```` data, bottom: benchmark for ````double```` data; solid lines are the averages, dashed lines are the medians, and the shaded regions show 30%, 50%, and 70% percentiles):